 In these verses Jesus expresses a lot of confidence in the sheep’s ability to hear and follow him.
 He describes a personal connection and relationship with each of the sheep saying that He calls them “by name”.
 He also gives the sheep credit for being able to “know” his voice.
 This means he is confident in their ability to distinguish his voice from other voices and to understand what he is saying to them.
 When he says “they follow me”, he expresses confidence that the sheep understand where he is going and will actually go there with him.

-I’ve heard some pastors use the first part of John chapter 10 to justify their assumed position of being the shepherd that leads the flock.
-However, verse 6 is crucial to the proper interpretation and application of this passage; ignore verse 6 and you can come to some very wrong conclusions.
-In the first 5 verses Jesus starts out speaking in the second person, using the phrase, “the man“.
+I’ve heard pastors use the first part of John chapter 10 to establish their authority as the shepherd that leads the flock.
+However, the first 5 verses of this chapter must be interpreted and applied in light of verse 6.
+In the first 5 verses, Jesus starts out speaking in the third person, using the phrase, “the man“.
 Verse 6 says “Jesus used this figure of speech, but they did not understand what he was telling them“.
-So, because they did not understand what he had just said, in verse 7 he switches to first person and says it again.
+So, because they did not understand what he had just said, in verse 7 he switched to first person and said it again.
 By switching from “the man” to “I am“, Jesus makes it clear that he is talking about himself, that he is the shepherd, and the sheep follow him because they know his voice.
-It’s a serious misuse of this passage for a man to claim that his voice is the voice that the sheep know, that the sheep follow him, and depend on him to be led out.
+It is a misuse of scripture for any individual to take what is communicated in John 10:1-5 and apply it to themselves, claiming ownership of the sheep, that their voice is the voice that the sheep know, that the sheep follow them, and depend on them to be led out.
 While it is Biblical that there are men called to shepherd God’s sheep, it is wrong to use John 10 to define the extent of how that ministry functions.
 Jesus makes it quite clear that the shepherd/sheep relationship described in John 10 is his and his alone.

 “I am the good shepherd; I know my sheep and my sheep know me— I have other sheep that are not of this sheep pen.
 I must bring them also.
 They too will listen to my voice, and there shall be one flock and one shepherd… (John 10:14, 16 NIV)